core-wg/oscore/draft-ietf-core-object-security.md

     * If the Partial IV is present in the response, compute the nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.

 7. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
 (The decrypt operation includes the verification of the integrity.)
-If decryption fails, then go to 12.
+If decryption fails, then go to 11.

 8. If the response is a notification, initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.
 Otherwise, delete the attribute-value pair (Token, {Security Context, PIV}).

-9. For each decrypted option, check if the option is also present as an Outer option: if it is, discard the Outer.
-For example: the message contains a Max-Age Inner and a Max-Age Outer option.
-The Outer Max-Age is discarded.

-10. Add decrypted code, options and payload to the decrypted request.
+9. Add decrypted Code, options and payload to the decrypted request.
 The OSCORE option is removed.

-11. The decrypted CoAP response is processed according to {{RFC7252}}.
+10. The decrypted CoAP response is processed according to {{RFC7252}}.

-12. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
+11. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.

 An error condition occurring while processing a response in an observation does not cancel the observation.
 A client MUST NOT react to failure in step 7 by re-registering the observation immediately.